NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 ## 1. Preparing Your Jetson Environment

-First, before starting the performance test, we recommend you reboot the unit to make sure we are starting from a clean state.
+First, before starting the benchmark, we recommend you reboot the unit to make sure we are starting from a clean state.
 We also recommend setting your Jetson to MAXN mode.

 You can do that by executing the following command.